ugbodagadave/mira/memory-bank/activeContext.md

 ## Current Focus
 - **Phase 8: Full Feature Implementation**
-- **Current Task**: The "Project Summary" feature has been fully implemented with dynamic collection name resolution.
+- **Current Task**: The "Project Summary" feature is fully implemented and verified.

 ## Next Steps
 1. Begin full implementation of the "New Listing Alerts" feature.